-These two catchments provide about 24% of the water supply for Sydney Water.
-This statutory body provides water, wastewater, recycled water and some stormwater services to people in Sydney, the Illawarra and Blue Mountains.
-The Dendrobium Mine underlies the Avon and Cordeaux Catchments in the Metropolitan Special Area; some flow from above the mine also reports downstream at Pheasants Nest weir.
+These two catchments provide on average 28%2 of the water supply for Sydney Water.
+This statutory body provides water, wastewater, recycled water and some stormwater services to people in Sydney, the Illawarra and Blue Mountains.3 The Dendrobium Mine underlies the Avon and Cordeaux Catchments in the Metropolitan Special Area; some flow from above the mine also reports downstream at Pheasants Nest weir.
 The Metropolitan Mine underlies the Woronora Catchment and the Woronora Special Area.
 Details of the catchments and their associated dams are shown in Table 1.